esciencecenter-digital-skills/lesson-FAIR-software/_episodes/04-citation.md

 - "Why explicitly enable software citation?"
 - "How to make a software citable?"
 objectives:
+- "Understand why you should enable software citation"
 - "Create a citation.cff file"
 - "Publish software on Zenodo"
 keypoints: